2024 Time Series Study

 About the Preliminary Release

-This data release in February 2025 is the preliminary release of the pre-election data from the ANES 2024 Time Series Study.
-The file serves analysts who want to start working with these data as soon as possible.
+This data release in April 2025 is a preliminary release of the pre-election and post-election data from the ANES 2024 Time Series Study.
+The dataset serves analysts who want to start working with these data as soon as possible.

-The current release does not include data from the post-election interviews, from the General Social Survey sample, from the 2016-20-24 panel sample, or from the survey administered to cohabiting spouses or partners of sampled individuals.
-These data will be included in future releases.
+The release does not include data from the General Social Survey (GSS) sample or from a survey administered to cohabiting spouses or partners of sampled individuals – those data will be included in a future release.

-In addition to excluding these data, pre-election data in this preliminary release differ from final ANES data releases in several important ways.
+Furthermore, data in preliminary releases differ from the future full (“final”) release in several important ways.
 For instance, quality control review, summary variables, and documentation are abbreviated.

-The weights included in this pre-election dataset release are preliminary and will be replaced with new weights in future releases.
+The weights included in this release are preliminary and may be replaced with new weights in future releases.
 In particular, we are evaluating ways to refine the weights in order to match known population demographic values and electoral results.

 About the Study